mattbber/LBXconsulting-project/README.md

 # Loqbox-ConsultingProject

-Working for Loqbox Ltd, this project analysed feedback data using Natural language processing using innovative data science technqiues.
+Working for Loqbox Ltd, this project analysed feedback data using Natural Language Processing using innovative data science technqiues.
 This project aimed to identify key insights and opportunities for the company.

 Data Cleaning - shows how the data was lceaned ready for analysis